netsec-ethz/rains/DESIGN-PENDING-QUERY-CACHE.md

   or have already been expired.
 It returns if it was able to add this information.
 - it must provide a Token update function to handle the case when it receives a redirect such that it can issue a new query to the redirection and leave the queries in the cache.
+- it must provide a function to retrieve the query based on the token with which it was sent.
-- it must provide a fast function that checks if an incoming section answers a pending query.
-A section is checked based on its content and the token of the message it was contained.
-It returns if the section is assumed to be an answer to the query or if it is meant as a delegation/redirect.
+- it must provide a function to add a section based on its token as an answer to the pending query cache (the cache does not check if the section actually answers the query)
 - it must provide a function that returns all queries which can be answered by a section (according to its content or the token of its message) in case no other section answering the same pending query arrived during the wait-time.